One day Hakone loop itinerary – with a twist

 The sightseeing boats connect Togendai on the north of Lake Ashinoko with Moto-Hakone and Hakone-machi on its southern shore.
 Several companies operate the boats, please note that Hakone Freepass is valid only on Hakone Sightseeing boats.
 Cruising on these boats that resemble ancient pirate ships is a very pleasant experience.
 Beautiful views open up from the upper deck – including those of Mt.
 Fuji from the southern part of the lake.
 The cruise takes about 30 minutes.

-Can you do a day trip to Hakone?
+Can you do a day trip to Hakone from Tokyo?

 As I’ve mentioned already in this article, yes, it’s quite possible to do a Hakone day trip from Tokyo.